-The reasons why people decide to pursue a career in healthcare or work for a determined healthcare employer vary from person to person, but oftentimes it happens due to a passion for helping others overcome health challenges and improving their lives.
-There is also a generalized sense of pride and honour attached to the field that makes it such a respectable and prestigious line of work.
+While the reasons why people decide to pursue a career in healthcare vary from person to person, working for a passionate and determined healthcare employer helps a lot and could feel better than being under a bland, uninspired type of management.
+Amazing work in the healthcare field happens due to a passion for helping others overcome health challenges and improving their lives.
+Additionally, there's also a generalized sense of pride and honour attached to the field that makes it such a respectable and prestigious line of work.

-It should be noted that there isn’t one single path to a career to get hired by a healthcare employer.
+However, it should also be noted that there isn’t one single path to a career that can be taken by a healthcare employer.
 How people get there depends very much on the exact role they are interested in and how much education they need for it.
-For instance, doctors usually go through 4-8 years of medical school and then enter a residency program that lasts 3-5 years; but for nurses, lab technicians, or physical therapists the path is much shorter.
+For instance, doctors usually go through 4 to 8 years of medical school and then enter a residency program that lasts 3 to 5 years, but for nurses, lab technicians, or physical therapists, the path is much shorter.

 Whichever path people choose, what matters is that there's something for everybody in healthcare, regardless of the interests or expectations they may have.
 The diversity of healthcare employers and services available to patients guarantees that healthcare workers will always find rewarding job opportunities that will fulfill their goals to contribute to society by helping others live their lives as healthy as possible.